-When two married spouses decide to separate, property division is determined by the Matrimonial Property Act (MPA), which sets out three kinds of property: Exempt Property, Increase in the value of the exempt property, Matrimonial Property.
+When two married spouses decide to separate, the division of property is determined by the Matrimonial Property Act (MPA), which sets out three kinds of property: Exempt Property, Increase in the value of the exempt property, Matrimonial Property.

-Increasein value of exemptproperty - covers the increase in valueof exemptproperty during the marriage or property acquired with income received from exempt property.
+- Increase in value of the exempt property - covers the increase in value of the exempt property during the marriage or property acquired with income received from exempt property.

 - Matrimonial property - any property not covered by the other two categories as well as any debt or property acquired by the spouses jointly or separately during the marriage and after separation.

 Typical areas of dispute include what assets and debts are actually held by each spouse and whether the matrimonial property was owned prior to the relationship.

 Property division in Alberta for unmarried couples